Venson-W/Venson-W.github.io/content/event/event3/index.md

 math: true
 publishDate: "2024-08-20T00:00:00Z"
 #slides: example
-summary: I started a short-term visiting in the University of Iceland.
-Looking forward to the experience and ouput achieved in this journey.
+summary: The once-inhabited Videy Island now stands silent, with only the echoing whispers of its abandoned school ruins speaking to those who pass by.
 tags: []
 title: One sunny Sunday afternoon in Videy Island accompanied by shimmering North Atlantic Ocean
 url_code: ""